OliverJ20/code-test-robot-php/README.md

 To see the code run:

-1. cd to robot-php folder.
+1. cd to code-test-robot-php folder.
-2. php runRobotApp.php testdata/file-1 {testdata/file-2 .. testdata/file-n} Minimum of 1 file, up to n number of files.
+2. php runRobotApp.php testdata/file-1 {testdata/file-2 ... testdata/file-n} Minimum of 1 file, up to n number of files.

 To run the tests:
-1. cd to the robot-php folder.
+1. cd to the code-test-robot-php folder.
 2. php codecept.phar run tests/unit/

 Please see the below list for details about the various test data files